RetroDECK/RetroDECK/README.md

 As an alternative you could try [Retrobat](http://www.retrobat.ovh/) that offers similar functionality.

 ## Do you support the Linux Desktop?
 We do plan to support Linux Desktop in the future.
 But during the BETA we are focusing on the Steam Deck.
-You can still run it but you might need to do some configurations by yourself.
+Technically it is working, but the user experience might not be that great (it could contain desktop specific bugs and other issues).
+If you want to try it make sure that your distribution has native flatpak support else, you might need to install it.

 ## Do you support other SteamOS based devices?
 We do plan to support other SteamOS based devices in the future.
 But during the BETA we are focusing on the Steam Deck.